Q: Churchill on health care

 The heading and quotation imply that we Catholics should support national health care.
 I lack the rhetorical context and knowledge of conditions existing in Britain those many years ago.
 So I am wondering: what was Churchill’s actual position on national health care? —J.R., Chicago

 We tend to deprecate articles suggesting that Churchill would do this or that about modern situations.
 His daughter always asked people who say such things: “How do you know?”
-The answer is, of course, that none of us know.
+The answer is, of course, we don’t know.

 Inheritance and entitlement

 Churchill believed that medical discoveries are “the inheritance of all.”
 That leaves a fairly wide array of options.
 On 3 July 1945, too late to affect the general election (which came two days later), he issued a Cabinet Paper.
 It called for legislation for National Insurance and a National Health Service.
 But in 1945 the Conservative Party lost the general election.
 The Labour Party took over and created their own plan.
 To some, “National Insurance” means an alternative to “National Health Service.”
 A citizen might have, for example, a medical savings account accruing to through paycheck withholding.
 The miracle of compound interest is a great thing.

 Churchill did not stridently oppose Labour’s National Health Service, though he was not an advocate.
 In the beginning, everything was to be free, of course.
 When costs began to rise, the Chancellor of the Exchequer introduced charges for spectacles and dentures.
 Churchill then protested the heavy government expenditures (10 April 1951).
 The money, he argued, should come from reductions elsewhere: